-The university is continuing to closely monitor COVID-19 data and will take all practical measures to allow campuses to remain in person.
-OU will operate under the guidance of federal, state, and local authorities and follow their recommendations and protocols.
+The university is continuing to closely monitor COVID-19 data, operating under the guidance of federal, state, and local authorities and follow their recommendations and protocols.

-The Norman campus is currently in Phase III of its Return Plan.
+The Norman campus has moved to Phase IV of its Return Plan.
 As the nature of COVID-19 remains dynamic, this plan will remain dynamic.
-This plan applies to all Norman faculty, staff, student employees, students, contractors, and invited campus visitors.
+This plan applies to all Norman faculty, staff, student employees, students, contractors, and invited campus visitors

 To help ensure we are protecting our campus community, OU has appointed Dr. Dale Bratzler, a nationally leading expert in infectious diseases and public health, as University Chief COVID Officer.